 Want to uninstall Cortana?
 You've now got a pretty easy way to say "hasta la vista, baby!" to Microsoft's virtual assistant.
 And while some may get use out of Cortana, many of us are excited to kick it from the system, as talking to your computer isn't exactly what everyone wants to do.

 We've got complete instructions for both regular folks and power users, depending on how deep in your system you want to get.
-And that's not the only place Cortana's losing its footing: the AI assistant's getting the boot from iOS and Android in 2021.
+And that's not the only place Cortana's losing its footing: later this year, Microsoft is expected to shut down the Cortana apps on both Android and iOS.

-This is one of the few bright spots in Windows 10 these days, as most updates just lead to anger and frustration because of bugs that crash systems and break functionality.
+This feature is welcome news, as Windows 10 headlines continue to be more about frustrating updates that lead to bugs that crash systems and break functionality.
 But giving power back to the users?
 We're all in favor for these new options, which let you either uninstall the assistant's app or brave the command line to remove it like you're clearing gunk from the gutters.

 There are two ways to disable Cortana, as outlined by Windows Latest.
 You can either stop it from automatically opening when you boot your PC (the easier way), or remove the new Cortana app from Windows 10 (which is a little harder).
 We've got full instructions below.

 - Use the keyboard shortcut Ctrl + Shift + Esc.

 - In Task Manager, click the Startup column.

 - Turn off the switch next to 'Runs at log-in.'

 How to uninstall the Cortana app

 These steps require a little tinkering, so a word of caution.
 Since you're going to be poking around in PowerShell, back up your system first.
 Our best cloud backup solutions provide easy ways to protect your data.